Skip to main content

 When random_text is enabled, you can use:

-• min_random_text_length: Minimum text length
+• min_random_text_length: minimum text length

-• max_random_text_length: Maximum text length
+• max_random_text_length: maximum text length

 import numpy as np

-from wordcanvas import WordCanvas
+from wordcanvas import RandomWordCanvas

-# Always generate text with 5 characters
+# Generate fixed-length text of 5 characters

 random_text=True,